ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Make argon2-kdf accept password as bytes and make auth_string bytes, not a string
-* Endpoints for generating new recovery keys
+* Endpoints for generating new recovery key
+* Endpoints for USING recovery key
-* Change password via a token ("reset password"/"forgot password" in addition to the existing "change password")
+* Change password via OTP ("reset password"/"forgot password" in addition to the existing "change password")
 * Endpoint for 2FA with recovery code
 * Throttle the "forgot password" endpoint (1 time every minute).
 If email address isn't found or endpoint is throttled, return a normal 200 response.
 * Get email delivery set up (Amazon SES?)